edap/edap.github.com/_posts/2015-05-25-facetracker-sketch.md

 I write here the steps followed to reach the final results, the code is available on [Github](https://github.com/edap/bubbles)

 ### Put the mouth over the eyes
-For each frame composing the video, I've identified the profile of the mouth with `tracker.getImageFeature(ofxFaceTracker::OUTER_MOUTH)`, then I've created a transparent image and I've copied to it only with the pixels inside the profile of the mouth.
+For each frame composing the video, I have identified the profile of the mouth with `tracker.getImageFeature(ofxFaceTracker::OUTER_MOUTH)`, then I have created a transparent image and I have copied to it only with the pixels inside the profile of the mouth.

 ```cpp
 ofImage ofApp::grabMouth(){